Skip to main content

 REPACK TABLE my_table CONCURRENTLY;

-REPACK CONCURRENTLY deserves the same caution as any logical-decoding-backed feature: it consumes a replication slot, so a slow consumer or stuck transaction will hold WAL.
-Pin max_repack_replication_slots to a reasonable upper bound and monitor slot lag during long repacks.
-Online checksum toggling is the safer of the two — failure mode is a clean abort, not a locked-out cluster.
+One caveat.
+REPACK CONCURRENTLY deserves the same caution as any logical-decoding-backed feature: it consumes a replication slot, so a slow consumer or a stuck transaction will hold WAL.
+Pin max_repack_replication_slots to a reasonable upper bound and watch slot lag during long repacks.
+Online checksum toggling is the safer of the two, because the failure mode is a clean abort, not a locked-out cluster.

 Observability